QI: International broadcasts

 As of 2011, QI is distributed by Fremantle.

 In Australia, QI is broadcast on the ABC.
 The programme was first broadcast on 20 October 2009 after the surprise ratings success of Stephen Fry in America.
 The ABC aired QI Series F first, but subsequently, in July 2010, ABC1 began broadcasting QI from the very beginning with Series A. QI has also been broadcast on the pay TV channel UKTV.

 In March 2010, QI began a run in New Zealand on Prime.
+This was also aired on BBC UKTV in New Zealand.
 On 27 May 2011, Series A of QI was broadcast in South Africa on BBC Entertainment.
 QI series A-Q has also aired on BBC Entertainment in the Nordic countries.

 There have been several attempts to broadcast QI in the United States.
 US networks that have tried to broadcast the series include Comedy Central, PBS, Discovery Channel and BBC America.
 Show creator and producer John Lloyd said that one factor in the failure to get the show broadcast is due to the cost.
 As QI features several images during each episode there are copyright issues.
 Lloyd said in an interview with TV Squad that: "No country in the world has bought the original show and this is partly a matter of cost.
 The pictures in the background of the show are only cleared for UK usage, so until the show is bought by a Stateside TV company and the rights cleared for World, the programme (is) unaffordable by smaller countries."
 Amongst the famous names also to express anger over QI not being shown in the US include comedian John Hodgman, who appeared as a "fifth guest" in the second episode of Series G. In 2013, QI was picked up in the US by the streaming video service Hulu.

 On 30 January 2015 BBC America announced that they had acquired QI and planned on airing the show, beginning with Series J, on 19 February 2015.

 Davies has criticised QI being repeated so often, saying "QI being in a soup of shows on one of these repeat channels ... completely devalues the brand".
 Davies thought the show would gain more viewers when a new series aired if channels made "an audience wait for a couple of months".